caddyserver/website/src/docs/markdown/quick-starts/static-files.md

 <pre><code class="cmd bash">caddy run</code></pre>

-You can then load [localhost](https://localhost) (or whatever the address in your config is) to see your site!
+You can then load [localhost](https://localhost) (or whatever the address is in your config) to see your site!

 The [`file_server` directive](/docs/caddyfile/directives/file_server) has more options for you to customize your site.
 Make sure to [reload](/docs/command-line#caddy-reload) Caddy (or stop and start it again) when you change the Caddyfile!